CogitoNTNU/geoguessr-ai/README.md

 ## Description

+🌍CV-based AI model that is able to predict location (coordinates) of picture in world🌏

 <!-- TODO: Provide a brief overview of what this project does and its key features.
 Please add pictures or videos of the application -->

 ## 🛠️ Prerequisites